ethereum/EIPs/EIPS/eip-draft_app_keys.md

 ## Backwards Compatibility
 <!--All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EIP must explain how the author proposes to deal with these incompatibilities.
 EIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->
 No incompatibity since these are separate accounts
-For apps that registered their user using main accounts eth addresses, they need to have a migration pattern to app keys accounts if desirable.
+For applications that registered their user using main accounts eth addresses, they need to have a migration pattern to app keys accounts if desirable.